 Send a custom email

-For every record that meets the criteria in this object, Knack will send a custom email.
+For every record that meets the criteria in this table, Knack will send a custom email.
 You can use record values for custom recipients, subjects, and messages.
-Click here to learn more about sending emails in Knack.

 Using values from the Products record, this task will notify the purchasing department which Products have low inventory and need to be replenished.